What is a Bank Reconciliation

 - Rule off the cash book and calculate the balance.

 - Look for receipts in the cash book which have not been ticked.
 List these on the bank reconciliation statement under Receipts in the cash book not on the bank statement.
 Note.
-If you want to mark these items to show you have dealt with them in the bank reconciliation, use a different mark to a tick, as you need to be able to identify them in the next periods reconciliation in step 1 above under Write up the Cash Book.
+If you want to mark these items to show you have dealt with them in the bank recon, use a different mark to a tick, as you need to be able to identify them in the next periods reconciliation in step 1 above under Write up the Cash Book.

 - Look for payments in the cash book which have not been ticked.
 List these on the bank reconciliation statement under Payments in the cash book not on the bank statements.